SPARK

 Program Overview

 SPARK offers a very different experience from TDA’s Elementary Enrichment.
 Appropriate to the kids’ ages, this "upper academy" includes directed lessons, specific assignments, intermediate music and arts lessons, all within Three Dragons’ hybrid method of arts-integrated, child-development-minded education.
+Where TDA students might explore painting or music appreciation, SPARK students may have units on architecture, photography, or group voice lessons.
 This program also features full group projects and regular writing or sketching lessons.

 Each year follows a theme arc, blending academics and multiple fine arts, along with an aspect that develops communication, compassion, civics/community, or creativity: all to help our students better prepare for their future innovations, studies, and life.